badoo/techblog/_posts/2015-08-03-lets-build-freehand-drawing-in-ios-part-3.markdown

 - The points are not known in advance as user continuously touches the screen and creates new points.
 We draw curves only knowing previous points.
 - We can’t redraw segments when new points are added.
 This means we are restricted on how we ensure a good curve between segments.

-Considering our restrictions, we could try to use the simplest and most used interpolation between two points: Cubic [Bezier curves][bezier].
+Considering our restrictions, we could try to use the simplest and most used curve interpolation between two points: [Bezier curves][bezier].

 We won’t use [Catmull-Rom spline] because of several reasons:
 - Catmull requires all points in advance.